microsoft/BuildTourHack/stories/3/312_Camera.md

 #### Create and navigate to a new page

-1. Right click on Shared project, go to **Add -> New Item**.
+1. Right click on the Shared project, go to **Add -> New Item**.
 Under **Visual C# -> Cross-Platform** select *Forms Blank Content Page Xaml*.
-Give it a name and click Add.
+Give it a name (we use CameraPage in this guide) and click Add.
 This will create a new Page where you can navigate to once a product has been selected on the Main page.

 2. There are [multiple ways to navigate between pages](https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/navigation/).
 In this example, we will use a **NavigationPage** to act as a host for our pages and provide hierarchical navigation.
 Open App.xaml.cs in the Shared project.
 Notice the constructor sets the MainPage to a new MainPage (the default page when the app is created):

     ```csharp
-    MainPage = new MainPage();
+    MainPage = new Knowzy.Mobile.MainPage();
     ```

+    > Note: the **Knowzy.Mobile** namespace above might be different for you depending on what you named your project

     Instead of setting the MainPage to a new MainPage, set it to a new NavigationPage and pass a new MainPage as a parameter which will set it as the first page in our hierarchical navigation.